Nash Statesman

-The Nash Statesman is a full-sized automobile that was built by Nash Motors for the 1950 through 1956 model years in two generations.
-The Statesman series was positioned below the top-line Nash Ambassador and above the Nash Rambler.
+The Nash Statesman is a full-sized automobile built by Nash Motors for the 1950 through 1956 model years in two generations.

+The Statesman series was positioned below the top-line Nash Ambassador and above the compact Nash Rambler.

 First generation (1950 and 1951)

-Nash developed its post–World War II automobiles using an advanced unit-body construction with fastback aerodynamic styling under the Airflyte name, reflecting a popular styling trend in the 1950s.
+Nash developed its post–World War II automobiles using an advanced unit-body construction with fastback aerodynamic styling under the Airflyte name, reflecting a popular 1950s styling trend.
+The base Nash 600 was renamed Nash Statesman for the 1950 model year.
+The Statesman was offered in three trims, the top-line Custom and the entry-level Super, as well as a base fleet-only model for commercial and institutional use.

 The cars were available as a two- or four-door sedan.
 A distinguishing feature of all Nashes are the "skirted" fenders.
-Although the turning circle could be compromised, the front track is narrower by nearly three inches: the front is just under 55 in while the rear track is 60.5 in.
-The base Nash 600 was renamed Nash Statesman for the 1950 model year.
+Although the turning circle could be compromised, the front track is nearly three inches narrower to provide space for the wheels.
+The front track is just under 55 in while the rear track is 60.5 in.

-The wheelbase of the Statesman was 9.0 in shorter than the companion Ambassador line.
+The wheelbase of the Statesman was 9.0 in shorter than that of the companion Ambassador line.
 This was achieved by using a shorter front "clip" (the portion of a car from the cowl forward) than was installed on the Ambassador.
-Statesman and Ambassador hoods along with front fenders are not interchangeable.
-From the cowl rearward, the two series' dimensions were identical.
+Statesman and Ambassador hoods, along with front fenders, are not interchangeable.
+However, from the cowl rearward, the two series' dimensions were identical.
 Two-door models included Nash's exclusive "Airliner Reclining" front seat, which was optional on the four-door sedans.
 These seats could be converted to form a bed.

-Statesman engine designs were based on the L-head Nash Light Six engine that was designed in the 1920s and continued into the 1940s in the Nash LaFayette and Nash 600.
-It is characterized by the lack of intake and exhaust manifolds.
-The Statesman models were comparatively lighter resulting in fuel efficiency as reported by owners and testers.
+Statesman engine designs were based on the L-head Nash Light Six engine designed in the 1920s and continued into the 1940s in the Nash LaFayette and Nash 600.
+The lack of intake and exhaust manifolds is characteristic of this engine.
+The Statesman models were comparatively lighter, resulting in fuel efficiency as reported by owners and testers.

-Nash Statesman models were offered in three trims, the top-line Statesman Custom and the entry-level Statesman Super as well as a base fleet-only model for commercial and institutional use.

 The Statesman models, along with the Ambassador line, were the volume and profit leaders for Nash.